 - Specifically enumerated offenses listed in the Immigration and Nationality Act

 The question of what constitutes a crime of moral turpitude for immigration purposes is extremely complicated.
-There is no comprehensive list of such crimes nor does the definition of an offense necessarily make it clear whether it constitutes is a crime of moral turpitude.
+There is no comprehensive list of such crimes nor does the definition of an offense necessarily make it clear whether it constitutes a crime of moral turpitude.
 In very general and simple terms, a crime of moral turpitude involves crimes of dishonesty, such as fraud or larceny, as well as crimes that involve the intent to cause harm or injury to another person or property.
-The issue of determining if a matter qualifies as a crime of moral turpitude is further complicated by the fact that it can depends on the specific language of the state criminal statute.
+The issue of determining if a matter qualifies as a crime of moral turpitude is further complicated by the fact that it can depend on the specific language of the state criminal statute.
 When deciding whether to accept a particular plea bargain in your criminal case, it is also important to understand that many positive results that do not amount to a criminal conviction can have a negative impact on your immigration status.
 In addition to a formal guilty verdict, other dispositions that could trigger immigration impact for a criminal offense include:

 - A plea of nolo contender (no contest)